~ 5 MIN READ

-Connect each of the potential external factors back to one of your high-level goals.
+- Connect each of the potential external factors identified in your PEST analysis back to one of your high-level goals.
 This ensures your strategy capitalizes on those opportunities, and helps your organization be proactive about managing threats.
 In some instances, you could also formulate KPIs around the identified risks and opportunities.
 By linking external factors to your goals and measures, you’re more likely to develop a strategy that gives your organization a competitive advantage.

 - Monitor threats in relation to your strategy.
 After you rank the threats based on their potential impact to your facility, you can add them to ClearPoint and methodically track and report on them over time.
 As a result, potential threats naturally become part of your continuous discussion about strategy, ensuring you stay on top of them.